diegoortizmatajira/LYRD-lua/README.md

   - Prettier integration for formatting.
   - Treesitter support for HTML, CSS, and SCSS.
   - Autotag plugin for easier HTML tag management.

+## Centralized IDE Functionalities

+LYRD centralizes essential IDE functionalities to ensure streamlined and cohesive workflows.
+The following modules play a key role in providing a rich development experience:

+- **Test Management** (`test.lua`): Simplifies running and managing tests across supported languages.
+- **Debugging** (`debug.lua`): Offers integrated debugging capabilities with support for language-specific adapters.
+- **Code Completion** (`completion.lua`): Enhances code completion using language servers and custom logic.
+- **Development Tools** (`dev.lua`): Houses tools for rapid development, such as code generation and refactoring utilities.
+- **File Templates** (`file_templates.lua`): Facilitates the creation of boilerplate code or standardized file structures.
+- **Git Integration** (`git.lua`): Provides Git-related features like diff viewing, staging, and committing changes.
+- **REST Client** (`rest.lua`): Enables testing and interacting with REST APIs directly from Neovim.
+- **Syntax Highlighting** (`treesitter.lua`): Leverages Treesitter for advanced syntax highlighting and parsing.

+This centralized approach ensures that developers can access all essential tools and features without needing to switch contexts or install additional plugins unnecessarily.

+## AI Integration

+LYRD integrates AI-powered tools to enhance the development workflow.
+These integrations allow developers to:

+- **Ask Questions**:
+  - Use commands to query AI assistants for code-related help directly within Neovim.
+- **Edit Files**:
+  - Apply AI suggestions to refactor or edit existing code blocks efficiently.
+- **Use Agents**:
+  - Leverage agents to implement or refactor functionality, reducing manual effort.
+- **Generate Documentation**:
+  - Automatically create detailed documentation for code blocks using keyboard shortcuts, saving time and ensuring consistency.

+These features are powered by plugins such as `Avante.nvim` and others, offering flexibility and customization for different AI providers like Copilot, Codeium, and Tabnine.
+Developers can benefit from:

+- Auto-suggestions for code completion, with options to accept, dismiss, or navigate suggestions using configurable keybindings.
+- Enhanced commands like:
+  - `:LYRDSmartCoder` for AI-assisted editing.
+  - `:LYRDAIGenerateDocumentation` to automatically generate documentation for the current element.
+  - `:LYRDAIAssistant` to toggle AI functionality.
+  - `:LYRDAIAsk` to ask AI questions interactively.
+  - `:LYRDAIEdit` to invoke AI-powered editing directly.

+This integration ensures streamlined workflows and boosts productivity by leveraging the capabilities of advanced AI systems.

 ## Installation